Sambit-12/tanmaya191-SDLC_8_Thunderbirds/5_Daily_Update/Readme.md

 #### Meeting Minutes - Some member completed their task and push their code in team ripo.
 Other were working on it and also disscus on Day 5 task to complete.

+## Day 5 - 23 August 2021

+### Meeting Time : 4 p.m to 5 p.m  and   7:15 p.m to 8 p.m

+#### Meeting Minutes - Members of the group added some feautures and updated the Test plan and Contributors list.
+All the members had connect session with the mentor for the feedback and what changes or improvements need to be done before final submissions.